TajibSmajlovic/SimpleCalculator/README.md

 # SimpleCalculator
-Source code is located in /src/mycalculator/
+Source code is located in /src/mycalculator/ MyCalculator.java